ArchipelagoMW/Archipelago/docs/world api.md

 # Archipelago API

 This document tries to explain some internals required to implement a game for Archipelago's generation and server.
-Once a seed is generated, a client or mod is required to send and receive items between the game and server.

 Client implementation is out of scope of this document.
-Please refer to an existing game that provides a similar API to yours.
+Please refer to an existing game that provides a similar API to yours, and the following documents:
-Refer to the following documents as well:

 * [network protocol.md](https://github.com/ArchipelagoMW/Archipelago/blob/main/docs/network%20protocol.md)
 * [adding games.md](https://github.com/ArchipelagoMW/Archipelago/blob/main/docs/adding%20games.md)